canalplus/rx-player/tests/README.md

   They are written here in the `memory` directory.

-- performance tests: check the time taken to perform some key operations: loading a content, seeking etc.
+- performance tests: they check the time taken to perform some key operations: loading a content, seeking etc.

-  The intent is to limit the possibility that future improvements leads to higher delays in those operations.
+  The intent is to limit the possibility that future improvements lead to higher delays in those operations.

   They are written here in the `performance` directory.